learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

  - Focus the map on the location of the user
  - If the user presses a certain button, change map focus

 The default of the `MapCameraPosition` is known as `.automatic`.
 It will focus on the content of the map.
-The map without a camera position already does this, but `.automatic` could be helpful to update the camera postion back to its original state when zooming in/out too much or when you jump between different camera positions.
+The map without a camera position already does this, but `.automatic` could be helpful to update the camera position back to its original state when zooming in/out too much or when you jump between different camera positions.
 ```swift
 @State private var cameraPosition: MapCameraPosition = .automatic
 ```